 Although getting your PADI instructor certification requires a lot of training – it can all be completed in less than a year, and you will then be free to travel the world, working where you please.

 Would you love to turn your passion for photography into a job?
 And even better – would you love it if that job allowed you to travel the globe?
 There are plenty of overseas photography opportunities out there, depending on what it is you like to photograph – and whether you’d like to work for yourself, or an employer.
-Either way, you’ll need to create a portfolio of your work (it’s best to have both a hard copy and online version) that you can show to employers or potential clients.
-You may also want to take a course to boost your skills and increase your confidence in your own ability
+Either way, you’ll need to create a portfolio of your work (it’s best to have both a hard copy and online version) that you can show to potential employers or clients.
+You may also want to take a course to boost your skills and increase your confidence in your own ability.

 If you choose to become your own boss, then things like freelance travel photography, or destination wedding photography are popular options.
 Freelance travel photography will require you to learn the art of selling – as you’ll be taking photos of interesting and beautiful destinations abroad and trying to sell them to companies who specialise in travel.
 Whilst wedding photography will require you to find clients who are getting married abroad and are willing to pay you to accompany them and take photos of their special day.
 Making friends with some local wedding planners might be a good way to start building up business!